- 1A degree in Biology-Chemistry will enable you to become an expert in two fields of science.

 Note: Biology-Chemistry is a 62 credit hour Group Major, meaning students who study Biology-Chemistry earn a single bachelor's degree.
 If you wish do earn a degree in Biology and a degree in Chemistry, you must double major in Biology and Chemistry.
 Depending on the Biology track that you choose (Biologist, Physical Theraphy, Forensic Science, or Wildlife Ecology), a double major in Biology and Chemistry requires 80-92 credits.
 These numbers do not include the 45 credits required for Core.

 At SJC, you will be encouraged to pursue internships.
-Common Biology-Chemistry internships include working with Eli Lilly, American Institute of Toxicology (AIT), state parks, various hospitals, and doing "in-house" internships with faculty.
+Common Biology-Chemistry internships include working with Eli Lilly, state parks, various hospitals, and doing "in-house" internships with faculty.
 Students are also encouraged to take part in student research, which is instructed by the faculty on campus.

 Dedication to Excellence